MKVO-pts/Wifi-Pasword-Stealer/README.md

 No need to setup!
 Only run the file

 ## Languagues
-This program only use Python
+This script only use Python
 ###### Made by MKvO